LawranceFung/g4/README.md

 # g4
 global hack 4

+tools for publishers
+- right now can just promote and get feedback

-make native content
+make native content - new content page
 - has user interaction for benefit

-access content in single page
+access content in single page - display

 embed link in external site